adshz/libft/setup.md

 ### Step 1: clone the tester repo

-First, you can open terminal to `cd` the one folder you want to clone the repo.
+First, you can open terminal and type the command `cd`  to change your directory to the one directory you want to clone the entire repo "LibftTester".
+If you haven't created, you should create a file called `Libft` as the one you will be working in your C library for the first part of common core.

+Suppose you are in the directory you want to work for the common core, and you can clone the repo with the command `git clone` and the link with github repo of LibftTester.

 ```
 git clone https://github.com/Tripouille/libftTester
 ```
+> Optional part, you can skip to the step 2

 let's have a look at what files are there.

-we have files: `Dockerfile`, `Makefile` , `README.md` + two folders - `tests`, `utils`
+We have files: `Dockerfile`, `Makefile` , `README.md` + two folders - `tests`, `utils`

 ![files under `tests` folder](https://i.imgur.com/9oHgdJr.png)

 ### Step 2: create a file to test

+We need to know about how to use LibftTester and what the workflow is.
+The best to know is to learn by doing.
+Hence we are going to create a test file where we  write some C code.
+Under the same directory of `libft` as the directory of `libftTeste`, you can create a file `ft_strlen.c` outside the folder `libftTester`
-you can create a file `ft_strlen.c` outside the folder `libftTester` but under the same directory ( in my case it's called `libft` as the folder to be submitted)
+Notice: `ft_strlen.c` and `libftTester` are all under the same directory ( in my case it's called `libft` as the folder to be submitted)

 you can copy and paste code into the file `ft_strlen.c`